 I was technically clueless but willing to learn, so I bought a few basic web design books, got a copy of Dreamweaver, and was on my way.
 I figured out enough to get the site up and running, and though it never looked incredibly sharp, it was functional enough.
 (Check out an archived version of the initial site here.)

 There were two things Biff and I hated about musician's websites at that time: garish Flash intros and lack of updates.
 I had no clue how to even begin to use Flash, so that wasn't even on the table.
 But we knew that in order to get people to keep checking back with us, we'd have to update frequently.
 At some point, the idea of the Weekly Waste came to me.
 I tried to pick fairly open-ended subjects that we could talk about every week, so that we'd never have too much trouble coming up with material.
 We like music.
 We like movies.
 We don't suffer fools (gomes) gladly.
 Top Ten Lists were a feature of the short-lived Sly 'zine and I'm a huge Letterman fan.
 We were never particularly big slang guys, but our friend C-Dog had come up with a hilarious word that we just had to share with people, so that's how that started.

 The Waste was updated like clockwork for a while, then updated days or weeks late here and there, and then I finally burned out on it during a rough patch in 2005-2006.
-The break served me well, as I resurrected it at the beginning of 2007, and it's been going strong ever since.
+The break served me well, as I resurrected it at the beginning of 2007, and I kept at it for six more years.

-The Weekly Waste is updated around midnight every Tuesday night.
-View our full archives here.
+The Weekly Waste is now retired, but you can view our full archives here.